TheCheerfulDev/menv/README.md

 * MENV_EDITOR: The editor to use for editing the maven settings.xml file.
 Default: vi
 * MENV_DISABLE_WRAPPER: If set to true, the maven wrapper will not be used.
 Default: false
+* MENV_VERBOSE: If set to true, menv will print the active profile with every mvn execution.
+Default: false

 ## Create and use a new profile workflow